Diffractive semi-hard production of a $J/\psi$ or a $\Upsilon$ from single-parton fragmentation plus a jet in hybrid factorization: Summary and Outlook

 Motivated by recent studies on forward emissions of heavy-flavored hadrons in the same formalism\tcite{Celiberto:2021dzy,Celiberto:2021fdp}, we hunted for stabilizing effects of the high-energy resummation under higher-order corrections and energy-scale variation.
 These effects are present and are even stronger when a forward $\JPsi$ is tagged rather than another charmed hadron, as the $\Lambda_c$ baryon.
 Such clues are less evident when $\Yps$ emissions are compared with bottomed-hadron ones.
 This is due to larger values of the $b$-quark mass that push the threshold for DGLAP evolution of the FFs closer to the energies provided by the considered kinematic regime, thus slightly worsening the validity of a pure VFNS description.
 Future investigations are needed to gauge the dependence of our predictions on intrinsic features of the jet-emission description, as the jet selection function.

 This work represents a further step in our ongoing program on heavy-flavored emissions, started from the analytic calculation of heavy-quark pair impact factors\tcite{Celiberto:2017nyx,Bolognino:2019ouc,Bolognino:2019yls}, and a first contact with the phenomenology of quarkonium production at high energies.
-We plan to extend our analyses by considering quarkonium detections in wider kinematic ranges, as the ones accessible at new-generation colliding facilities, as the Electron-Ion Collider~(EIC)\tcite{Accardi:2012qut,AbdulKhalek:2021gbh}, NICA-SPD\tcite{Arbuzov:2020cqg,Abazov:2021hku}, the High-Luminosity LHC\tcite{Chapon:2020heu}, and the Forward Physics Facility~(FPF)\tcite{Anchordoqui:2021ghd}.
+We plan to extend our analyses by considering quarkonium detections in wider kinematic ranges, as the ones accessible at new-generation colliding facilities, as the Electron-Ion Collider~(EIC)\tcite{Accardi:2012qut,AbdulKhalek:2021gbh,Khalek:2022bzd}, NICA-SPD\tcite{Arbuzov:2020cqg,Abazov:2021hku}, the High-Luminosity LHC\tcite{Chapon:2020heu,Amoroso:2022eow,Hentschinski:2022xnd}, the Forward Physics Facility~(FPF)\tcite{Anchordoqui:2021ghd,Feng:2022inv,Celiberto:2022rfj}, and the International Linear Collider~(ILC)\tcite{AlexanderAryshev:2022pkx}.
 Here, our hybrid high-energy and collinear factorization could serve as an additional theoretical tool to perform quarkonium studies that cover a broad $p_T$-spectrum, with the aim of shedding light on the transition region from the short-distance $(Q \bar Q)$-pair production to the single-parton fragmentation mechanism.